massung/CHIP-8/README.md

 Just about every assembler for the CHIP-8 is different, and this one is, too.
 It's designed with a few niceties in mind.
 So, bear this in mind and take a few minutes to peruse this documentation.

-A heavily documented, example program for the game [Snake](https://en.wikipedia.org/wiki/Snake_(video_game)) can be found in [games/sources/snake.c8](https://github.com/massung/chip-8/blob/master/games/sources/snake.c8).
+Heavily documented, example programs can be found in [games/sources/](https://github.com/massung/chip-8/tree/master/games/sources).

 ### Syntax